apache/mxnet/docs/how_to/index.md

 * [How do I set MXNet's environmental variables?](http://mxnet.io/how_to/env_var.html)

 * [How do I use MXNet as a front end for Torch?](http://mxnet.io/how_to/torch.html)

+## Questions about Using MXNet
+If you are not sure of how to use MXNet for something, or have questions about applying it to a particular kind of problem, please post a question at [Stackoverflow](http://stackoverflow.com/) with tag - ```mxnet```.
+You can view StackOverflow questions about mxnet [here](http://stackoverflow.com/questions/tagged/mxnet).

+## Issue Tracker
+We track bugs and new feature requests in the MXNet Github repo in the issues folder: [mxnet/issues](https://github.com/dmlc/mxnet/issues).

+## Roadmap
+MXNet is evolving fast.
+To see what's next and what we are working on internally, go to the [MXNet Roadmap](https://github.com/dmlc/mxnet/labels/Roadmap).